Christmas tragedy at Prestwick (Part 1)

 The B-377 Stratocruiser

-A scene at the beginning of the British film Home to Danger pictures the tail fin and rudder of BOAC Stratocruiser G-ALSA; the distinctive BOAC “Speedbird” logo and and the aircraft’s “G-ALSA” aircraft registration letters are circled in blue. ~ Photo courtesy of You Tube
+A scene at the beginning of the British film Home to Danger pictures the tail fin and rudder of BOAC Stratocruiser G-ALSA; the distinctive BOAC “Speedbird” logo and the aircraft’s “G-ALSA” registration letters are circled in blue. ~ Photo courtesy of YouTube, blue oval courtesy of Bob Ingraham

 The B-377 was larger and had greater range than the competing Lockheed Constellation and Douglas DC-6, but was slower at cruising altitude and more expensive to buy and operate.
 And it suffered chronic problems with its Pratt & Whitney Wasp Major radial engines and their four-blade propellers: three Stratocruisers crashed following loss of power, propellers, and even engines.